domaindrivendev/Swashbuckle.AspNetCore/docs/configure-and-customize-swagger.md

 # Configuration and Customization of `Swashbuckle.AspNetCore.Swagger`

-## Change the Path for Swagger JSON Endpoints
+## Change the Path for OpenAPI JSON Endpoints

-By default, Swagger JSON will be exposed at the following route - `/swagger/{documentName}/swagger.json`.
+By default, OpenAPI (Swagger) JSON will be exposed at the following route - `/swagger/{documentName}/swagger.json`.
 If necessary, you can change this when enabling the Swagger middleware.

 > [!IMPORTANT]